Broadlands: History

-Having been ruined by the 18th-century South Sea Bubble, in 1736 Sydenham proceeded to sell Broadlands, with its Tudor and Jacobean manor house, to Henry Temple, 1st Viscount Palmerston, for £26,500.
-It was the latter who began the deformalisation of the gardens between the river and the house and produced the broad-lands, a "gentle descent to the river".
+Having been ruined by the 18th-century South Sea Bubble, Sydenham sold Broadlands in 1736, with its Tudor and Jacobean manor house, to Henry Temple, 1st Viscount Palmerston, for £26,500.
+The Viscount began the deformalisation of the gardens between the river and the house and produced the broad-lands, a "gentle descent to the river".

-In 1767, a major architectural "transformation" of the house and garden was begun by Capability Brown, the celebrated architect and landscape designer, and completed by the architect Henry Holland, which led to making Broadlands the Palladian-style country house seen today.
-Henry Temple, 2nd Viscount Palmerston, had requested that Brown go there and seize upon the "capabilities" of the earlier manor house.
+In 1767, a major architectural "transformation" of the house and garden was begun by Capability Brown, the celebrated architect and landscape designer, and completed by the architect Henry Holland, which made Broadlands the Palladian-style country house seen today.
+Henry Temple, 2nd Viscount Palmerston had requested that Brown go there and seize upon the "capabilities" of the earlier manor house.
 Between 1767 and 1780, William Kent's earlier "deformalising work" was completed, as well as further landscaping, planting, clearing and riverside work.

 Broadlands was the country estate of the 19th-century British prime minister Henry John Temple, 3rd Viscount Palmerston.
 After his death, the estate was inherited by his step-son, William Cowper-Temple, 1st Baron Mount Temple (1811–1888).
 A devout Christian, he held public prayer meetings in the grounds and also banned all blood-sports on the property.
-On his death, the estate passed to a great-nephew, Evelyn Ashley (1836-1907), a younger son of Anthony Ashley-Cooper, 7th Earl of Shaftesbury (1801-1885).
+On his death, the estate passed to his nephew, Evelyn Ashley (1836-1907), a younger son of Anthony Ashley-Cooper, 7th Earl of Shaftesbury (1801-1885) and Lord Mount Temple's sister Lady Emily Cowper (1810-1872).
 Subsequently, Broadlands passed to Evelyn Ashley's son Wilfrid Ashley, 1st Baron Mount Temple, who died in 1939 and left it to his daughter Edwina Ashley, the wife of Lord Louis Mountbatten.

-Queen Elizabeth II (then Princess Elizabeth) and Prince Philip spent their honeymoon at Broadlands in November 1947; the first Earl Mountbatten of Burma, whose home Broadlands was at the time, was Philip's uncle.
-In 1981, the newly married Prince and Princess of Wales also spent the first three days of their honeymoon at Broadlands, travelling to the estate by train from London Waterloo.
+Elizabeth II (then Princess Elizabeth) and Prince Philip spent their honeymoon at Broadlands in November 1947; the first Earl Mountbatten of Burma, whose home Broadlands was at the time, was Philip's uncle.
+In 1981, the newly married Prince (later Charles III) and Princess of Wales also spent the first three days of their honeymoon at Broadlands, travelling to the estate by train from London Waterloo.

-Current times
+The present

 Broadlands is the home of the Earl and Countess Mountbatten of Burma.
 The house is open to the public for guided tours on weekday afternoons in summer.

 On 1 August 2004, Irish vocal pop band Westlife held a concert at Broadlands as part of their Turnaround Tour promoting their album Turnaround.